mrernst/ColorConstancyLearning/README.md

  Clone the repository from here
 * Make sure you have all the dependencies installed, see also requirements.txt
 * Generate the corresponding color-constancy dataset using Blender and [BlenderProc]()
-* Start an experiment on your local machine with the experiments provided at main/experimentX.sh
+* Start an experiment on your local machine or on your ML cluster

 ### Prerequisites